Veterinary Technician vs. Veterinary Technologist

 They Graduate With Different Degrees

-This is the fundamental difference between a vet technician and vet technologist.
+This is the fundamental difference between a vet technician and a vet technologist.
 Veterinary technicians typically will complete a degree program that confers an associate of science (AS) or an associate of applied science (AAS) in veterinary technology.
 Veterinary technologists will complete a degree program that confers a bachelor of science (BS) or a bachelor of applied science (BAS) in veterinary technology.

 The Different Degrees Have Different Completion Durations